OSEL-DAM/HARAM_RST/README.md

 ### Known Issue with Plots

 Sometimes after running the model the color the wedge or error bars (if enabled) do not match up to the colors the variable they correspond to.
 While the data itself is correct, it can cause confusion when looking at the plot to determine which error bars or wedge plot belong to which variable.
 Sometimes rerunning the model can fix the issue and or changing the inputs, running it, change them back and it again.
-If this fails, feel free to export the data (See [Exporting Data](#output-–-export-data)) and plot it in external plotting software such as Excel.
+If this fails, feel free to export the data (See [Exporting Data](#output---export-data)) and plot it in external plotting software such as Excel.

-## Output – Bound Plot Options / Slider
+## Output - Bound Plot Options / Slider

 ![Plot Options Slider of the GUI](./imgs/plotOptions.png)